Transport in Berlin: Airports

 Berlin has one commercial international airport: Berlin Brandenburg Airport (BER), located just outside Berlin's south-eastern border in the state of Brandenburg.
 The airport opened in October 2020 after extensive delays and cost overruns, and replaced Tegel Airport (TXL) and Schönefeld Airport (SXF) as the single commercial airport of Berlin, integrating the existing facilities at Schönefeld Airport.
-The BER will have an initial capacity of around 35 million passengers per year.
+Brandenburg Airport had an initial capacity of around 35 million passengers per year.
 Plans for future expansion bringing the terminal capacity to approximately 50 million commuters per year are in development.

 Before the opening of Bradenburg Airport, Berlin was served by Tegel Airport and Schönefeld Airport.
 Tegel Airport was situated within the city limits while Schönefeld Airport was located near the current Bradenburg Airport site.
 Both airports together handled 29.5 million passengers in 2015.
 In 2014, 67 airlines served 163 destinations in 50 countries from Berlin.
 Tegel Airport was focus city airport for Lufthansa and Eurowings and a hub of Air Berlin until its demise in 2017.
 The military aviation unit (Flugbereitschaft des Bundesministeriums der Verteidigung) of the Federal Republic of Germany was based there as well.
 Schönefeld served as an important destination for airlines like Germania, easyJet and Ryanair.

 Berlin Brandenburg Airport

 Following German reunification in 1990, the inefficiency of operating three separate airports became increasingly problematic.
 Berlin's airport authority (the Berliner Flughafen GmbH, a subsidiary of the Flughafen Berlin-Schönefeld GmbH) transferred all of Berlin's air traffic to a greatly expanded airport at Schönefeld, later renamed Berlin Brandenburg Airport.

-The existing airport in Schönefeld was greatly expanded to the south from its current state to allow this.
-In fact, the new airport only has the current southern runway (the new designated northern runway) in common with the existing airport.
+The former airport in Schönefeld was greatly expanded to the south to allow this.
+In fact, the new airport only has the former southern runway (the new northern runway) in common with the former airport.

-Berlin Brandenburg Airport is predicted to be Germany's third busiest international airport, as Berlin's airports served around 33 million passengers in 2016.
+Berlin Brandenburg Airport is Germany's third busiest international airport.
+Berlin's airports served around 33 million passengers in 2016.